 It was fun letting my mind wander around the globe, recalling all the delectable ethnic specialties, but finally I settled on the Far East.
 I cheated just a little bit, choosing two cuisines instead of just one, but the two I chose have a lot in common.
 Thailand and Vietnam are the places I landed, and just thinking about the flavors of those countries makes my mouth water.
 What I love most about these two cuisines are the fresh bold flavors and the way they combine common ingredients in such delicious and unique ways.

-If you search the archives of The Café, you’ll be sure to find lots of evidence of our fondness for Thai and Vietnamese cuisines.
-From the classic Vietnamese street food called Banh Mi Sandwiches (pictured below) to Vietnamese Chicken Salad, Vietnamese Noodle and Meatball Salad and Vietnamese Table Salad, we just can’t seem to get enough!
+If you search the archives of The Café, you'll be sure to find lots of evidence of our fondness for Thai and Vietnamese cuisines.
+We just can't seem to get enough!